 But I thought the Census doesn’t even count us?

 Though the Census does not explicitly ask about gender identity or sexual orientation, LGBTQ people exist within all the different populations that are undercounted and underserved.

-It’s painful and frustrating that the Census doesn’t have a means for non-binary people to correctly identify their gender.
+It’s painful and frustrating that the Census doesn’t collect information on LGBTQ categories (except for same-sex couples living together), nor do they provide a means for asking non-binary people to correctly identify their gender.
 Many groups, including Basic Rights Oregon, have advocated for more inclusive, affirming Census options that truly represent who we are.
 And we will keep fighting.

 Participating in the Census is ultimately about harm reduction: this process ensures that the most vulnerable members of our communities continue to receive necessary services.
 With $87.8 million on the line for Oregon’s Health Center programs and $245 million of Section 8 Housing Choice Voucher funds for Oregon, we need these dollars.
 And to get this funding, we must be counted—even if we cannot be counted in a way that affirms who we are.

 How do I answer the Census question about sex without a non-binary option?